Council tax discounts

 Where your application is successful but your circumstances later change, do inform your local council as it may mean you're no longer eligible for a reduced bill.

-Q&A: Council tax
+Council tax budgeting

-Other MSE council tax guides...
+Other MSE Council Tax guides...

-- Check your council tax band: Are you paying too much?
+- Check your Council Tax band: Are you paying too much?

 - Reclaim overpayments if you've moved since 1993.